 On the other side of the world, down under, the hooping revolution is underway as well.
-If you don’t already know BunnyHoopStar, consider this your opportunity to do just that.
-You’re in for an adventure, because even though the 33-year-old lives in Sydney, BunnyHoopStar notes, “To be honest, I feel like I’m “originally” from another planet, a place where the macro and micro cosmic vibrations are strongly tuned into all kinds of harmonious and wildly creative art practices including dancing, singing, dreaming and of course spinning hoops!
+If you don’t already know BunnyHoopStar, consider this an opportunity.
+You’re in for an adventure.
+Even though the 33-year-old lives in Sydney, Australia, she says, “To be honest, I feel like I’m ‘originally’ from another planet, a place where the macro and micro cosmic vibrations are strongly tuned into all kinds of harmonious and wildly creative art practices including dancing, singing, dreaming and of course spinning hoops!
 And to think this will be my first year at Burning Man!
 Am I going home?”
 It’s possible, and those of you on the playa this year can find out the answer for yourself.

 Making a living in Sydney as a Hoop teacher + performer + multimedia artist, BunnyHoopStar is in a longterm relationship “with a beautiful Scorpion I met online about 5 years ago.
 We bonded over a mutually intense distaste for black olives and have nurtured our soul connection ever since!
 Together we create art, love and LED hoops.”

 BunnyHoopStar’s first attraction to hooping is a little different than most as well “I remember a range of fabulous smelly hoops that came out on the market – they were made by the flavored milk company Big M and came in chocolate, banana and strawberry.
 I’m a chocolate devotee so my choice was instant.
 They also had ball bearings inside that gave them a little extra whoosh, and somehow made them seem so much sexier than the silent type.
 I can still remember the smell and sound they made as they spun around my waist.
 I became an instant Hoopaholic.”